irisdv/tfhe-regex/homomorphic-regex-engine.md

 - `Branch`: in case of alternative matching, specify multiple possible paths that the program will test one after the other
 - `Jump`: to set the program counter to a new value.
 It will be used in case of alternations

-Each instruction will maintain an action struct where `next` represent the next state of the program to go to and `offset` ....
-In case we need to jump to another instruction or go back in the strings those two variables will help us achieve this.
+Each instruction will maintain an action struct where `next` represents the next state of the program the machine needs to go to and `offset` the number of instructions we offset the program counter when we advance state.
+Those two variables will be important in case we need to jump to another instruction or go back in the string.

 ```
 pub struct Action {